 Anne-Marie Slaughter + time off

 Last night I had the privilege of hearing Anne-Marie Slaughter speak at the LSE.
-It was a brilliant and inspiring talk and I am struggling to compose any coherent thoughts on it because it made me think so much (another blog post to come).
+It was a brilliant and inspiring talk.

 Slaughter spoke (without any notes I might add!) about her new book, Unfinished Business, which centres on women, men, and valuing care.
 She did not mention anything to do with time off, but this morning I came across this video that she’d posted on Twitter: